megastruktur/foundryvtt-blades-in-the-dark/README.md

 Skill-Roller pops up on clicking skills on the sheets, adjusts to selected options.
 Multi-Roller contains all the other rolls the GM and players need for things like Engagement, Dungeon Defense and other purposes
 ![Popups](readme-images/rollers.png)
 ### A few editable item windows
-Every item entry is clickable and customizable!
+Every item entry is clickable and customizable (both in title and description)!
 Enter your own descriptions and customize your world.
 ![Editable items](readme-images/items.png)

 ## To be done